REQUIRED TEXTS: Intermediate Algebra A Real World

 EPECTED COURSE OUTCOMES:

-The student will develop a more in depth understanding and working knowledge of the following topics:
+The student will develop a more in depth understanding and working knowledge of

 a.
 Set operations, inequalities, absolute value, and operations on real numbers